-The proposed reconfiguration will create two new freehold lots, each designed to accommodate an individual detached Dwelling House.
+The proposed reconfiguration will create two new freehold lots around the proposed Dual Occupancy.
 The subdivision is consistent with the character of the area, which features similarly sized residential lots supporting single dwellings within the vicinity of the site.
 The proposed lot layout ensures efficient use of urban land while maintaining appropriate lot dimensions for dwelling construction.

-- Lot 1: Approximately 506m2, with primary frontage to Davidson Street. - Lot 2: Approximately 506m2, also with frontage to Davidson Street.
+- Lot 1: Approximately 506m, with primary frontage to Davidson Street. - Lot 2: Approximately 506m, also with frontage to Davidson Street.